-Box 2: Stakeholder versus impartial spectator designs.
+Box 2: Stakeholder versus impartial spectator designs\

 Most of the current evidence on people's fairness concerns is derived from modified versions of the dictator game.
 The dictator game can be designed in two versions.
-First, in the stakeholder version of this experiment, the payoff of the dictator is determined by her own distributional decision.
-Therefore, her distribution decision may be influenced by self-interest and fairness concerns.
-Second, in the impartial spectator version of this experiment, the dictator determines the payoffs to third parties but not herself.
-Therefore, self-interest can be ruled out as a motivational factor allowing a clear identification of fairness views.
+First, in the stakeholder version of this experiment, the payoff of the dictator is determined by their own distributional decision.
+Therefore, their distribution decision may be influenced by self-interest and fairness concerns.
+Second, in the impartial spectator version of this experiment, the dictator determines the payoffs to third parties but not themselves.
+Therefore, self-interest can be ruled out as a motivational factor, allowing a clear identification of fairness views.
 However, it does not allow for identifying the weight attached to fairness views relative to self-interest.
 Therefore, some of the identified fairness positions may be irrelevant to economic behavior, i.e., when fairness concerns are dwarfed by the economic self-interest of individuals.
-In this review, we will discuss evidence from both stakeholder and impartial spectator designs.
+In this review, we discuss evidence from both stakeholder and impartial spectator designs.
 In general, the available evidence suggests they yield similar results for the prevalence of different fairness positions.
 For example, Cappelen et al. (2013a) show that the distribution of fairness views is similar regardless of whether they estimate the prevalence of fairness views based on a stakeholder or an impartial spectator design.
 Similarly, Fisman et al. (2007) use a 3-person stakeholder design to estimate preferences for giving (self vs. others) and social preferences (others vs. others) within the same experiment.
-Their results suggest that subjects apply the same distributive principles irrespective of whether it is a trade-off between themselves and others or among anonymous others.
+Their results suggest that subjects apply the same distributive principles irrespective of whether the decision affects themselves (self vs. others) or an anonymous group of individuals (others vs. others).